Fredrick-Kiboi/alx-system_engineering-devops/0x07-networking_basics/README.md

 - Write a Bash script that displays listening ports:
   - That only shows listening sockets
   - That shows the PID and name of the program to which each socket belongs

+5. **Is the host on the network** <br>
+*mandatory*
+- The Internet Control Message Protocol (ICMP) is a protocol in the Internet protocol suite.
+It is used by network devices, to check if other network devices are available on the network.
+The command ping uses ICMP to make sure that a network device remains online or to troubleshoot issues on the network.
+- Write a Bash script that pings an IP address passed as an argument.
+- Requirements:
+  - Accepts a string as an argument
+  - Displays Usage: 5-is_the_host_on_the_network {IP_ADDRESS} if no argument passed
+  - Ping the IP 5 times